ijongkim/fb-messenger-bot/README.md

 - add search functionality
 - make bot messages more personalized and informal, e.g. NLP
 - Make use of Facebook’s message template to provide a richer UI experience

+## Tests Overview
+- Basic unit tests for database and SQL queries
+- With the short amount of time provided I decided to sacrifice test writing to actually coding the core functionality of the application.
+Some tests are failing because I had issues setting them up.
+If I had more time I'd focus more on TDD, unit and integration testing, across the whole application.